AidLite Python API Documentation

 Inference Acceleration Hardware Type class AccelerateType

-For each deep learning inference framework, it may support running on different acceleration hardware units (e.g., SNPE models running on Qualcomm DSP units, RKNN models running on Rockchip NPU units).
-Thus, in the usage flow, it is necessary to specify which computing unit the model is expected to run on, requiring this acceleration hardware type.
+For each deep learning inference framework, it may support running on different acceleration hardware units (such as SNPE/QNN models running on Qualcomm DSP computing units, RKNN models running on Rockchip NPU computing units), so in the aforementioned usage workflow, you need to set which computing unit the current model is expected to run on, which requires using this acceleration hardware unit type.

 ---|---|---|---|